 - Average Connection Time: <1 minute

-- Average Net Promoter Score: 8.0 / 10
+- Average Net Promoter Score: 8.3 / 10

-- Average Professionalism Score: 9.0 / 10
+- Average Professionalism Score: 8.5 / 10

-- Overall Score: 8.64 / 10
+- Overall Score: 8.6 / 10

-Merrill Edge is part of Bank of America.
-When it comes to banking and brokerage, Merrill Edge takes the crown thanks to great universal account management and the Preferred Rewards program.
+Merrill Edge is part of Bank of America, which offers a full suite of personal banking products, including savings accounts, checking accounts and credit cards.
+When it comes to banking and brokerage, Merrill Edge takes the crown thanks to seamless universal account management and its Preferred Rewards program.

 About Merrill Edge

-2019 Review Methodology
+2022 Review Methodology

-For the StockBrokers.com ninth annual best online brokers review published in February 2019, a total of 4,544 data points were collected over six months and used to score brokers.
+For the StockBrokers.com 12th Annual Review published in January 2022, a total of 3,075 data points were collected over three months and used to score 15 top brokers.
 This makes StockBrokers.com home to the largest independent database on the web covering the online broker industry.

 Our rigorous data validation process yields an error rate of less than .001% each year, providing site visitors quality data they can trust.
 Learn more about how we test.

-Blain Reinkensmeyer As Head of Research at StockBrokers.com, Blain Reinkensmeyer has 18 years of trading experience with over 1,000 trades placed during that time.
-Referenced as a leading expert on the US online brokerage industry, Blain has been quoted in the WSJ, The New York Times, Forbes, and the Chicago Tribune, among others.
+Blain Reinkensmeyer As Head of Research at StockBrokers.com, Blain Reinkensmeyer has 20 years of trading experience with over 1,000 trades placed during that time.
+Referenced as a leading expert on the US online brokerage industry, Blain has been quoted in the Wall Street Journal, The New York Times, the Chicago Tribune, and Fast Company, among others.